-A village termed after a local idiom that means “vantage point”, Tam-awan village offers a space for the local culture and arts to thrive by showcasing original Ifugao and Kalinga huts and exhibits hosted by current local artists of Baguio City.
-Arguably the opposite of the city proper which is heavily influenced during the American occupation, it is fitting that this tourist attraction is located a bit farther from the, in Pinsao Proper, Baguio City.
+Tam-awan village offers a space for the local culture and arts to thrive by showcasing Ifugao and Kalinga huts and exhibits hosted by the artists of Baguio City.
+This tourist attraction in Baguio City is arguably the opposite of the city proper where the Western influences from the American occupation are still visible to this day.

-The village was founded in 1998 by the Chanum foundation Inc., whose vision of the village is to be a venue for art and cultural activities that will raise appreciation to the Cordilleran heritage and help empower the locals’ economy.
-What started with three knocked down huts from Bangaan, Ifugao eventually became seven Ifugao huts and two Kalinga houses, which were reconstructed using original materials and new cogon roofs.
+The village was founded in 1998 by the Chanum Foundation Inc., whose vision of the village is to be a venue for art and cultural activities that will raise appreciation for the Cordilleran heritage and boost the local economy.
+What started with three huts from Bangaan, Ifugao eventually became seven Ifugao huts and two Kalinga houses, which were reconstructed using original materials and new cogon roofs.

-Exhibits are constantly displayed inside the houses as well, with art pieces done by the local artists.
-Cordilleran craftsmanship is highlighted with the artistry present in the village, making it accessible to the public to know more about these indigenous people.
+Exhibits are constantly displayed inside the houses, with art pieces made by local artists.
+Cordilleran craftsmanship is highlighted by the artistry present in the village, making it accessible to the public.